TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/tutorial.md

 # Introduction

-This tutorial uses GeneSeqToFamily a Galaxy workflow published by Thanki et al. (2018).
-The goal of this workflow was to investigate “Discovery and Visualisation of Homologous Genes and Gene Families Using Galaxy”
+This tutorial explains how to proficiently use the GeneSeqToFamily Galaxy workflow, published in the paper Thanki et al. (2018) "GeneSeqToFamily: a Galaxy workflow to find gene families based on the Ensembl Compara GeneTrees pipeline", https://doi.org/10.1093/gigascience/giy005

 ## GeneSeqToFamily workflow